paszu/3DSRepo/Part-5-(arm9loaderhax).md

 14. Reinsert your SD card into your 3DS
 15. From EmuNAND Manager Options, make a backup of SysNAND to `sysNAND.bin`
 14. Press Select on the main menu to eject your SD card, then put it in your computer
-17. Rename `sysNAND.bin` to `sysNAND-A9LHAX.bin`, `sysNAND.sha` `sysNAND-A9LHAX.sha`, and copy both to a safe location on your computer; this is a SysNAND backup containing arm9loaderhax **(Your backup should match one of the sizes on [this](https://github.com/Plailect/Guide/wiki/NAND-Size) page; if it does not, you should delete it and make a new one!)**
+17. Rename `sysNAND.bin` to `sysNAND-A9LHAX.bin`, `sysNAND.bin.sha` `sysNAND-A9LHAX.bin.sha`, and copy both to a safe location on your computer; this is a SysNAND backup containing arm9loaderhax **(Your backup should match one of the sizes on [this](https://github.com/Plailect/Guide/wiki/NAND-Size) page; if it does not, you should delete it and make a new one!)**
-15. Delete `sysNAND-A9LHAX.bin` and `sysNAND-A9LHAX.sha` from your SD card
+15. Delete `sysNAND-A9LHAX.bin` and `sysNAND-A9LHAX.bin.sha` from your SD card
 7. Reinsert your SD card into your 3DS then press Start to reboot
 6. Update your CFW SysNAND to the latest version using system settings (if it is not already)
 8. Open Health and Safety (which is now FBI)